dwivedi-ritik/Attendence-Using-Facial-Recognition/README.md

 ### Class Attendence Using Facial Recognition

-#### This application is built on electron js and integrated with python script
+##### This is an electron app which uses machine learning library to recognising faces
+##### And in backend it uses python script for identifing faces and marking attendence